ElesCloud/ESCDocuments/SLMCPrimer.md

 - Abuse of the AR (abuse report) system; that is, a bad-faith attempt to provoke a direct response from Linden Labs in order to get someone's account suspended or banned.
   - It is not considered abuse when individuals have a reason to involve LL for actions that go beyond the scope of what is handled within the community - for example, harassment/stalking, threats of real-life violence, or the other Big Four mentioned above.

-The overarching point is that if it moves beyond Second Life and crosses into real life impacts, then it moves beyond the scope of the community.
-CHances are that if you do any of these things, you're not likely to be welcomed anymore anywhere in the SLMC.
+The overarching point is that while we may be rough around the edges, we draw the line real-life impacts.
+Chances are that if you do any of these things, you're not likely to be welcomed anymore anywhere in the SLMC.

 ## SECTION FIVE: Glossary